aisingapore/PeekingDuck/docs/source/resources/01b_pose_estimation.rst

      MS COCO dataset
  | - The score threshold is based on PeekingDuck's default settings of ``0.4``, ``0.1``, and ``0.3``
      for PoseNet, HRNet, and MoveNet respectively
- | - The evaluation metrics have been compared with the original repository of the respective object
+ | - The evaluation metrics have been compared with the original repository of the respective pose
-     detection models
+     estimation models for consistency

 Keypoint IDs
 ============